muzixing/IETF-PCEP-SRV6/draft-ietf-pce-segment-routing-ipv6.md

 A PCE MUST NOT send SRv6 paths exceeding the SRv6 MSD capabilities of the PCC.
 If a PCC needs to modify the SRv6 MSD value signaled via the Open message, it MUST close the PCEP session and re-establish it with the new value.
 If the PCC receives an SRv6 path that exceed its SRv6 MSD capabilties, the PCC MUST send a PCErr message with Error-Type = 10 (Reception of an invalid object) and Error-Value = 39 (Unsupported number of SRv6-ERO subobjects).

-The N flag, X flag and (MSD-Type,MSD-Value) pair inside the SRv6-PCE-CAPABILITY sub-TLV are meaningful only in the Open message sent to a PCE.
+The N flag and (MSD-Type,MSD-Value) pair inside the SRv6-PCE-CAPABILITY sub-TLV are meaningful only in the Open message sent to a PCE.
 As such,the flags MUST be set to zero and a (MSD-Type,MSD-Value) pair MUST NOT be present in the SRv6-PCE-CAPABILITY sub-TLV in an Open message sent to a PCC.
 Similarly, a PCC MUST ignore flags and any (MSD-Type,MSD-Value) pair in a received Open message.
 If a PCE receives multiple SRv6-PCE-CAPABILITY sub-TLVs in an Open message, it processes only the first sub-TLV received.

 ## ERO Processing {#ERO-Processing}